declanoller/declanoller.github.io/_posts/2018-11-04-training-an-rl-agent-to-play-puckworld-with-a-ddqn.md

 Anyway, since it's most of what I'll be showing, let me briefly talk about the "dashboard" above, which I use to see the behavior of the agent, as it learns.
 The upper left is the puck agent (red) and target (green).
 The upper middle is the x and y coordinates of the agent.
 The upper right is the current reward the agent is getting.
 You can see that it's mostly -0.01 except when it's at the target, where it gets 1.0.
 The middle is the x and y velocities.
 The middle right is the current action that the agent is selecting (the indices are a little messed up in the gif, but typically actions [0, 1, 2, 3] map to [U, D, L, R]).
 I made all these only show the last 1,000 values, for easier diagnosing.

 The bottom left is an approximation of the value function.
 The color is the value of the agent being at that position; you can see that darker red is closer to the target (more explicitly, since my $Q$ function is a NN, it's evaluating $Q(s)$ for each box, where $s$ is the state vector if the target was in the marked position, the agent was at the location being evaluated, and it had 0 velocity.
 It then takes the max of the output of $Q(s)$ to get the "best" value).
 The middle bottom is correspondingly the best action at a given position; it's essentially the argmax of the thing described for the bottom left.
 When it has learned well, you can see that it's forming a nice general strategy of "if the target is to the R of me, go R".
 It even forms nice diagonals if the agent is both to the left of and below the target, where it pretty cleanly divides whether it's better to first go right or up in that position.
 Lastly, the bottom right is the total cumulative reward, which is generally a good clue that the agent is learning, if it increases over time.
 Alright!
 All that said, there are lots of details I learned while doing this, which I'll say a bit about.

 ##### DDQN: probably not necessary for this problem

-Double DQNs (DDQN) were introduced [in yet another Deepmind paper](https://arxiv.org/abs/1509.06461).
+Double DQNs (DDQN) were introduced[in yet another Deepmind paper](https://arxiv.org/abs/1509.06461).
 The idea is that, in the original DQN formulation, the TD target is $R + \gamma \max_a Q(s, a, \theta^-)$, where that max of $Q$ over actions $a$ is calculated using the target network (hence the $\theta^-$).
 Apparently, this tends to overestimate values, and they found that a fix was to split the max up into evaluating the function at the argmax (which would usually be equivalent to the max).
 However, they instead used the fixed network to get which action is the argmax, and then use the target network to actually evaluate the $Q$ value with this action.
 So, the TD target ends up being $R +  \gamma Q(s, \arg\max_a Q(s, a, \theta), \theta^-)$.
 If I'm honest, I get the idea but still don't have a great intuitive grasp of just why this works.
-It ends up feeling like the whole "extra frozen target network" thing was a tweak of the TD target to get stability/convergence, and then this DDQN solution is a *really similar* tweak to the TD target.
+It ends up feeling like the whole "extra frozen target network" thing was a tweak of the TD target to get stability/convergence, and then this DDQN solution is a*really similar*tweak to the TD target.
 So maybe I'll think about why this works more thoroughly sometime, because most of the stuff I see using it on the internet just say "it prevents overestimation of the $Q$ values" in a very handwavy way.
 Originally, I was using some minor method (unrelated to DDQN) that turned out to be messing stuff up, and using a DDQN seemed to mitigate the problem more than a vanilla DQN did.
 However, once I got rid of that, it turns out that DQN and DDQN perform very similarly in Puckworld:

 ![](/assets/images/allrewards_double_DQNFalse__double_DQNTrue__19-14-55.png)

 However, I've found that messing around with other parameters shows DDQN to behave slightly better than DQN in general.
 For example, the best target_update value (how often I update the target network from the current network) I've found is 500, and the best exploration policy is $\epsilon = 0.9, \epsilon_{decay} = 0.9995$, but if I use the very subpar values of target_update = 20 and $\epsilon = 0.9, \epsilon_{decay} = 0.9995$, you can see that they both do worse, but the DDQN trials have a higher mean and way less variance than the DQN:
 ![](/assets/images/allrewards_double_DQNFalse__double_DQNTrue__21-22-23.png)

 So, from now on, unless I say otherwise, I'll be using a DDQN.